zef-dev/convoworks-pckg-forms/README.md

 ### `LoadEntryElement`

-This element will load existing entry by its id.
+This element will load an existing entry by its id.

 Parameters: